pestrela/music/traktor/README.md

 ## What features did you add to the CMDR TSI editor?

 The CMDR editor did not get new features for 2.5 years.
-In Jan 2020 I've revived this project
+In Jan 2020 I've revived this project.\
 Download: https://github.com/pestrela/cmdr/releases

 Highlights: